Washington Park (Portland, Oregon): History

 Portland's zoo was founded in Washington Park in 1888 near the north end of the park.
 The bear house from the original zoo became a park maintenance shed; the 2018 Washington Park Master Plan calls for evaluation of whether the historic bear house should be restored as a maintenance facility or demolished.
 The zoo moved in 1925 to what is now the site of the Japanese Garden.
 The only surviving structure from the second zoo is the elephant barn, now converted into a picnic shelter and decorated with tile mosaic of various animals and a life-size brick relief sculpture of an elephant and calf.
 The zoo moved again in 1959 to its present location at the park's southern edge.

 In 1958, the Oregon Museum of Science and Industry (OMSI) moved into a new building in the southwest corner of Washington Park, adjacent to the new zoo.
 In 1971, the Western Forestry Center (now the World Forestry Center) opened a forestry museum north of OMSI.
 OMSI moved out of the park to a new location in 1992, and the Portland Children's Museum took over OMSI's former building in 2001.
 The Children's Museum closed in 2021.

-On March 15, 2018, the Portland City Council adopted a master plan to guide development of Washington Park over the next 20 years.
+On March 15, 2018, the Portland City Council adopted a master plan to guide the development of Washington Park over the next 20 years.
 The plan called for improved transportation and accessibility within the park, as well as improvements to park features such as the arboretum.

-The City of Portland is in the process of replacing the two outdoor reservoirs with underground reservoirs covered by reflecting pools, due to their age and a federal mandate to cover all reservoirs.
-The project is expected to be completed by the end of 2023.
+In 2016, the City of Portland began the process of replacing the two outdoor reservoirs, due to their age and a federal mandate to cover all reservoirs.
+The upper reservoir is being replaced with a seismically reinforced underground reservoir covered by a reflecting pool, and the lower reservoir is being transformed into a wildlife habitat area, bioswale, and reflecting pool.
+The project is expected to be completed by the end of 2025.
 The $67 million project attracted opposition from historical preservationists and residents concerned about construction impacts.